DE-archive/query_strategy/README.md

 Looks much better, isn’t it?
 With `:default_scope` we don’t have to write the ordering in the controller or model methods for every action, that's awesome!

-But obviously in some cases we should remove our including comments, you can call unscoped method for that
+But obviously in some cases we should remove our including comments, for that you can call `:unscoped` method like that

 ```ruby
 class PostController < AplicationController